max0x7ba/atomic_queue/README.md

 # Available Benchmarks
 ## Ping-pong benchmark
 One thread posts an integer to another thread and waits for the reply using two queues.
 The benchmarks measures the total time of 1,000,000 ping-pongs.
 Contention is minimal here to be able to achieve and measure the lowest latency.
 Reports the total time and the average round-trip time.
+Wait-free `boost::lockfree::spsc_queue` is used as reference benchmark.

 Results on Intel Core i7-7700K, Ubuntu 18.04.2 LTS:
 ```
+   boost::spsc_queue: 0.118124462 seconds.
+Round trip time: 0.000000118 seconds.
+Difference: -0.000000047 seconds.
-         AtomicQueue: 0.136999676 seconds.
-Round trip time: 0.000000137 seconds.
-Difference: -0.000000055 seconds.
+         AtomicQueue: 0.145098411 seconds.
+Round trip time: 0.000000145 seconds.
+Difference: -0.000000039 seconds.
- BlockingAtomicQueue: 0.130360431 seconds.
-Round trip time: 0.000000130 seconds.
-Difference: -0.000000016 seconds.
+ BlockingAtomicQueue: 0.120760856 seconds.
+Round trip time: 0.000000121 seconds.
+Difference: -0.000000015 seconds.
-        AtomicQueue2: 0.168053783 seconds.
-Round trip time: 0.000000168 seconds.
-Difference: -0.000000079 seconds.
+        AtomicQueue2: 0.178867058 seconds.
+Round trip time: 0.000000179 seconds.
+Difference: -0.000000051 seconds.
-BlockingAtomicQueue2: 0.173906307 seconds.
+BlockingAtomicQueue2: 0.173858355 seconds.
 Round trip time: 0.000000174 seconds.
-Difference: -0.000000059 seconds.
+Difference: -0.000000041 seconds.

 ```
 # TODO